lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session03_say.md

 # [MTL Live Session 03](https://github.com/lzim/teampsd/blob/master/mtl_facilitate_workgroup/mtl_live_guide/mtl_live_session03_see.Rmd "MTL Live Session 03")

 # Today we're modeling to learn how to produce team data for simulation.

 Hello!
 I'm __________ and I'm __________ [Co-facilitators introduce themselves].
 Today we're modeling to learn how to produce team data for simulation.

+Showing on the screen is the learner see guide for this session found at mtl.how.

+As you see in the Done and Do table, we will also be using our MTL resources at mtl.how/data during this session.

+Since last time, we reviewed the health factors, diagnostic, encounter and suicide prevention tabs in our team data to find a patient and identify a team trend.
+We also logged in to mtl.how/data and looked at the two team folders: data UI and team data.

+In this session we will provide team data for use in the *Modeling to Learn* simulation user-interface, also called the "sim UI."

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->
 | <img src = "https://raw.githubusercontent.com/lzim/teampsd/hexagon_icons/np_hexagon-check-mark_309690_003F72.png" height = "80" width = "80"> **Done** | <img src = "https://raw.githubusercontent.com/lzim/teampsd/hexagon_icons/np_synchronize_778914_003F72.png" height = "90" width = "90"> **Do** |
 | --- | --- |
 | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_data_sm.png" height = "75" width = "110">](http://mtl.how/data) We reviewed the HF, Diag, Enc and SP tabs in Team Data to find a patient and a team trend.
 We logged in to mtl.how/data and looked at the two team folders: data UI and team data. | [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_sim.png" height = "75" width = "110">](http://mtl.how/sim) We will produce team data for the _MTL_ simulation user-interface (sim UI)|

+Let's review the Learning Objectives for this session: *(read LOs)*

 <!-- Learning Objectives Icon -->
 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/we_decided_learning_objectives.png" height = "90" width = "90" style ="display: inline-block"/>